xaliphostes/arch-app/README.md

     <a href="https://xaliphostes.github.io/arch-app/"><b>Launch the app...</b></a>
 </p>

+Here is a [project](projects/tet.zip) example for this Arch webapp.

 ---

 <h3>To do list 1</h3>

-- Have a json file for a model, including the n computations (with pressure or not)
 - Have a panel to change the remote / pressures / density / young
 - Change from hydro to litho ?
 - All skins for discontinuities are global for all of them